 Often, a reaction requires specific conditions to proceed, such as the application of heat, the presence of a catalyst, or a specific temperature.
 These conditions are usually indicated above or below the reaction arrow.

 The symbol Δ (delta) above the arrow indicates that heat is applied to the reaction.
-Specific temperatures or pressures may also be noted.
-For example, "300°C" above the arrow indicates that the reaction is carried out at 300 degrees Celsius.
+But specific temperatures or pressures may also be noted.
+Take this: "300°C" above the arrow indicates that the reaction is carried out at 300 degrees Celsius.
 Catalysts, which are substances that speed up a reaction without being consumed, are also written above the arrow.
 Common catalysts include metal ions like platinum (Pt) or enzymes in biological reactions.

 Reversible Reactions